GardenWatch

 2. It does an amazing job of suppressing weeds.
 I am speaking directly from personal experience.
 Bare soil becomes a carpet of volunteer weed seeds that need to be addressed weekly.
 But covered with a mulch layer of grass clippings, emergent weeds are reduced to a tiny handful poking through the grass barrier.
 These are easily pulled and simply added to the mulch layer.

-In addition to its two primary benefits, grass clippings slowly break down over time, adding nutrients to the soil.
+In addition to its two primary benefits, grass clippings break down over time, adding nutrients to the soil.
+Grass clipping mulch lasts for about 6 weeks and can be replenished on about a monthly basis, before the previous layer has disappeared.
 At the end of the season, the mulch layer can be turned into the surface of the soil and will break down entirely over the winter.

 The other thing I use grass clippings for is to add it to my compost tumbler over the summer as a green contribution.